Divorce Decrees: What You Need To Know

 If one party contributed significantly to the employment prospects of the other, or if a great divide in earning potential exists, alimony may also be assigned.

-In cases of continuing financial need, lingering health issues, and more, the court often orders spousal support indefinitely.
+In cases of ongoing financial need, lingering health issues, and other circumstances, the court often orders spousal support indefinitely.

 Related Reading: How Is Spousal Support Calculated?